 Schwarzer Peter/ Zwarter Piet

-Schwarzer Peter is how I was introduced to this St Nicholas companion.
-More commonly found in the Netherlands and Luxemburg, he is no stranger to kids from North Rhine Westphalia.
+You’ll find Schwarzer Peter more commonly in the Netherlands and Luxemburg, and he is no stranger to kids from North Rhine Westphalia.
 Traditionally, Peter is a black Moor from Spain.
-(As a brief background… the Moors were a group of Muslims from North Africa who in 711 AD moved north and conquered the Iberian Peninsula, which became modern day Spain and Portugal).
+(As a brief background… the Moors were a group of Muslims from North Africa who in 711 AD moved north and conquered the Iberian Peninsula, which became modern-day Spain and Portugal.
+And if you remember your history, the Netherlands once belonged to Spain, so it makes sense for a Spanish Moor to be in the Netherlands).

-Piet or Peter is dressed in Renaissance Spanish clothes, and acts as a page to St Nicholas.
+Piet or Peter is dressed in Renaissance Spanish clothes and acts as a page to St Nicholas.
 He is in charge of passing out sweets and goodies.
-Like St Nicholas’s other companions, he is also in charge of carrying away the bad children…
+Like St Nicholas’s other companions, he is also responsible for carrying away the bad children…

-Today, there is serious controversy surrounding Zwarter Piet.
-Actors portrayed him generally wore black-face makeup with bright red lipstick.
-Because of the racist implications, in many communities the blackface has been replaced by soot.
+Today, there is serious controversy surrounding Zwarte Piet.
+Historically, actors who portrayed him wore blackface makeup with bright red lipstick.
+Because of the racist implications, in many communities, the blackface has been replaced by soot.

-Still, he is not seen as an evil or scary companion, if anything, he is more of a kindly helper to St Nicholas.
-In Holland he leads parades, and visits children in schools and hospitals.
+Still, he is not seen as an evil or scary companion; if anything, he is more of a kind helper to St Nicholas.
+In the Netherlands, he leads parades, and visits children in schools and hospitals.

 Belsnickel

 Belsnickel or Pelznickel (and sometimes Kriskrinkel) comes from the Palatinate region of Southwestern Germany along the Rhine, the Saarland, and the Odenwald area of Baden-Württemberg.
-In the United States he is a common figure in the Pennsylvania Dutch communities.
-This companion of St Nicholas, is more of a combination of St Nicholas and his companion Knecht Ruprecht covered in Fur.
+He is a familiar figure in the Pennsylvania Dutch communities in the United States.
+This companion of St Nicholas is more of a combination of St Nicholas and his companion, Knecht Ruprecht, covered in Fur.
 (Nickel for Nicholas, Pelz for Fur).

 Frau Holle / Frau Hulda / Mutter Hulla

-Stories of Frau Holle or Frau Hulda tied up with St Nicholas are new to me, but they seem come from a time of Paganism.
-She is also known as “Old Mother Frost”, Budelfrau, Bercheel, Buzebergt, Perchte, Pudelmutter, and perhaps of “Berchta”, Odin’s wife (Frigg) and the “old corn woman.
+Stories of Frau Holle or Frau Hulda tied up with St Nicholas are new to me, but they come from a time of Paganism.
+She is also known as “Old Mother Frost“, Budelfrau, Bercheel, Buzebergt, Perchte, Pudelmutter, and perhaps of “Berchta,” Odin’s wife (Frigg) and the “old corn woman.
 She is also known both as the Dark Grandmother and White Lady.
-Stories of Frau Holle go back to the beginning of story telling….and to the old Norse Myths (which is why this image shows her with the crown of candles)
+Stories of Frau Holle go back to the beginning of storytelling….and to the old Norse Myths (which is why this image shows her with the crown of candles, looking quite a bit like St. Lucia who is celebrated in Norway on December 11)

 But how is she associated with St Nicholas?
-One story is that the Pudelmutter goes house to house throwing nuts, apples and special treats into the homes where children are good.
-Other stories says she flies from house to house on the night of Jan.5 to Jan.
-6th (the 12th day of Christmas) putting treats in the stockings of children who have been good, and coal to those who have been bad.
+One story is that the Pudelmutter goes house to house, throwing nuts, apples, and special treats into the homes where children are well-behaved and fleisig (diligent).
+Other stories tell of how she flies from house to house on the night of Jan.5 to Jan.
+6th (the 12th day of Christmas,) putting treats in the stockings of children who have been good and coal to those who have been bad (This story overlaps the stories of the Wild Hunt).
 Find out more about Frau Holle here

 Schmutzli

-In the German speaking part of Switzerland, St Nicholas is accompanied by a dark faced figure named Schmutzli (dirty?), who carries a broom of twigs used to punish children who misbehaved.
+In the German-speaking part of Switzerland, St Nicholas is accompanied by a dark-faced figure named Schmutzli (dirty?), who carries a broom of twigs used to punish children who misbehave.
 The Schmutzli figure represents the evil spirits of darkness from pre-Christian pagan times.
-Winter festivals with lanterns, fire and noise were thought to drive him away.
-Later he evolved to balance the sweetness of St Nicholas.
-In modern Switzerland, he even joins St Nicholas in parades, and helps to hand out treats
+Winter festivals with lanterns, fire, and noise were thought to drive him away.
+Later, Schmutzli evolved to balance the sweetness of St Nicholas.
+In modern Switzerland, he even joins St Nicholas in parades and helps to hand out treats

 St Nicholas and His Companions Add Up to the Modern Santa Claus

-One thing I notice over and over, is how bits and pieces of St Nicholas’s companions stories have stuck to today’s notion of Santa Claus.
-Bringing gifts to those children who are good, coal to those who are bad, coming down the chimney like Schwarzer Piet, or how Knecht Ruprecht is also considered to be an Elf.
-Then look at Frau Holle, and how she leaves things in stockings.
-It’s as if all of these legends came together into one fat Jolly guy in a red suit.
+One thing I notice over and over is how bits and pieces of St Nicholas’s companion’s stories have stuck to today’s notion of Santa Claus.
+Bringing gifts to those children who are good, coal to those who are bad, coming down the chimney like Schwarzer Piet, or how Knecht Ruprecht is also considered an Elf.
+Then look at Frau Holle and how she leaves things in stockings.
+It’s as if all these legends combined into one fat Jolly guy in a red suit.

-Whichever you believe in, whoever you think is following St Nicholas around, don’t forget to clean your shoes and put them out in front of the door on the night of Dec.
-5th.. and maybe in the morning you will find something sweet…
+Whichever you believe in, whoever you think is following St Nicholas around, remember to clean your shoes and put them out in front of the door on the night of Dec.
+5th.. and maybe in the morning, you will find something sweet…

 Want to Learn More about St Nicholas and His Many Companions